• Skip to primary navigation

 • Electro-Tech-Online.com

-In some applications, it can be useful to drain almost all of the energy of a single cell battery, well below the voltage where the battery is usually considered fully discharged or “dead.”
-That’s when a Joule Thief dc/dc converter can be attractive.
-The name implies that the dc/dc converter is stealing Joules of energy from the battery that are not available otherwise.
-It’s a very basic self-oscillating, unregulated voltage boosting circuit used for driving small loads such as single LEDs.
+In some applications, it can be useful to drain almost all of the energy of a single-cell battery, well below the voltage where the battery is usually considered fully discharged or “dead.”
+That’s when a Joule Thief dc-dc converter can be attractive.
+The name implies that the dc-dc converter is stealing Joules of energy from the battery that are unavailable otherwise.
+It’s a basic self-oscillating, unregulated voltage-boosting circuit for driving small loads such as single LEDs.
 It is also known as a blocking oscillator, Joule ringer, and vampire torch.
 While usually associated with driving a single LED, Joule Thief converters can also be used in small battery chargers, wall clocks, single solar cells, and other low-power applications where a low input voltage needs to be boosted.

-There are several variations of this circuit, which can include a center-tapped inductor instead of the transformer.
-It is also possible to make a regulated Joule Thief using simple Zener diode regulation or closed-loop regulation.
+Several variations of this circuit exist, including a center-tapped inductor instead of the transformer.
+A regulated Joule Thief can also be made using simple Zener diode regulation or closed-loop regulation.
 A linear regulator can be added to the output if a lower output ripple or more precise regulation is required.

 Upon startup, current flows through the resistor (a typical value is 1kΩ ¼ W), the secondary winding of the transformer, and the base-emitter junction of the transistor, which causes the transistor to begin turning on, allowing current to flow through the transistor collector and the transformer primary winding.